dmfrodrigues/feup-sdis-proj2/doc/system-storage.md

 #### Update other nodes

 The joining node $r$ needs to notify other nodes in the system to update the information they have about the system.
-Node $r$ must namely notify its successor that $r$ is its new predecessor, using protocol UpdatePredecessor.
+Node $r$ must namely notify its successor that $r$ is its new predecessor, using protocol SetPredecessor.
 It must also notify some of the other nodes in the system to update their fingers tables with its own key and socket address, by running one instance of the FingersAdd protocol.

 #### MoveKeys protocol